Tartar in dogs: A comprehensive guide to prevention and care

 Avoiding stress and anxiety

-Animal protection law aspects
+Animal welfare law aspects

-Removing tartar from dogs - yes or no?
+Should you remove tartar from dogs – yes or no?

 Prevention of gum disease